 The Jewish Federation of Cincinnati Hilb Scholarship Fund

-Applications for the 2020-2021 full academic year are closed.
+Applications for the 2021-2022 full academic year are open.
+The deadline to submit an application is May 1st, 2021.
 Funds for this application period are limited and all deadlines defined in the Policy Statement will be strictly followed.

 In order to be considered for one of these renewable grants an applicant must meet the following three (3) primary eligibility guidelines:

 - The applicant’s household adjusted gross income as reported on their 1040 form(s) for 2019 can not be any greater than $135,000.

 - To be eligible for this grant, Independent students and families of dependent students must have lived in the Greater Cincinnati for a two-year period prior to enrolling in college or vocational training.

 - Entering Freshman must have at least a 2.5 high school cumulative grade point average.
 Undergraduate students must obtain and maintain at least a 3.0-grade point average.
 Graduate students must maintain a 3.0-grade point average to be eligible for grants.
 All GPA’s are based on a 4–point scale, failure to maintain the required grades may affect current and future grants.
 Exceptions will be made when there are extenuating circumstances and for cases where a student may have a documented learning and/or other disabilities and is achieving to potential.
 Individuals with a documented learning or other disability, with a grade point average below the minimum grade requirements, are encouraged to apply.
 Please contact the Scholarship Coordinator for further information.
 You may also send an email to email@example.com.

 - You must submit your completed application for the full academic year (fall, spring and summer semesters) with all support materials by May 1, 2021.